nagakamira/pm/README.md

 <h3>Managing package(s)</h3>

 Now that you have successfully built the grep package, you might want to install it.
-If you copy ~/build/arc/grep-2.21.pkg.tar.xz to /var/cache/pan/arc directory, then you will be able to install grep into the system, otherwise you need to specify root directory when installing as a regular user:
+If you copy ~/build/arc/grep-2.21.pkg.tar.xz to /var/cache/pan/arc directory, then you will be able to install grep without specifying the package archive name.

-    pan -a grep rootdir=my/install/path

 As root, you can simply run:

     pan -a grep

+If you want to install a local package, you need to explicitly tell pan the package archive name:

+    pan -a ~/build/arc/grep-2.21.pkg.tar.xz

 If you want to install the group of packages you've built, then type: